nickdekruijk/forge-redirect/README.md

 # Redirect to this URL, may include subdomains or subfolders
 REDIRECT_TO="https://redirecttodomain.com/"

-# Append the server REQUEST_URI to the REDIRECT_DOMAIN so old.com/test is redirected to new.com/test, when false all traffic will be redirected to new.com/
+# Append the server REQUEST_URI to the REDIRECT_DOMAIN so old.com/test is redirected to new.com/test
+# When false (default) all traffic will be redirected to new.com/
 REDIRECT_WITH_REQUEST_URI=false
 ```